-Saturday, February 6th was a great night for Live Painting at the Omni Hotel in Nashville, TN!
-I was invited by the Junior League of Nashville to come and create a piece of work that would be auctioned off at the end of the evening.
-The proceeds from the silent auction in the main corridor and the live auction up on stage all went to the Vanderbilt Children's Hospital.
+Saturday, February 6th (2016) was a great night for Live Painting at the Omni Hotel in Nashville, TN!
+The Junior League of Nashville invited me to be the live entertainment.
+I was to create a piece of work that would be auctioned off at the end of the evening.
+The proceeds from the silent auction in the main corridor and the live auction on the stage (that's where I was) all went to the Vanderbilt Children's Hospital.

-The event itself was amazing, and of course everyone looked like a million bucks.
-I originally had figured that I would have 3 hours to work on the piece, but it turned out that I had just the hour while the guests were having their dinners.
-So, to make a timeframe like that, I had to paint like the wind, but luckily that's how I usually do my best work.
-While I was painting there was a great jazz band playing and towards the end former Nashville Mayor Karl Dean came up to say a few words.
-No pressure.
+The event itself was amazing and, of course, everyone looked like a million bucks.
+I originally figured that I would have 3 hours to work on the piece.
+But it turned out that I had just the one hour while the guests were having their dinners.
+So, to make a time-frame like that, I had to paint like the wind.
+Luckily, that's how I usually do my best work.
+While I was painting there was a great jazz band playing.
+Towards the end of dinner, former Nashville Mayor Karl Dean came up to say a few words.

 Then came time for the auction, which was handled by former Sotheby's auctioneer Edward Playfair.
-If you've never had your work glowingly talked about in a smooth Australian accent, it's quite nice.
-I worked on it up until he started his pitch about it, at which time I lifted it from the easel and held it up for the crowd to check out and bid on.
-It wound up bringing in $800 which I thought was great and I hope it's put to good use.
+If you've never heard anyone glowingly talk about your work with a smooth Australian accent, it's quite nice.
+I worked on the painting up until he started his pitch about it.
+Then I lifted it from the easel and held it up for the crowd to see and bid on.
+It wound up bringing in $800 which I thought was great and I hope is put to good use.

-The next day I got the painting back up on the easel at home just to give it some touch ups, mostly adding in some shades of purple to the buildings in order to give them some depth.
+The next day I got the painting back up on the easel at home just to give it some touch-ups.
+Mostly this meant adding in some shades of purple to the buildings for a sense of depth.
 After that, it was varnishing, wiring, scanning, cataloging, wrapping up and delivering it to the lucky winners.

-So the painting is now in it's new home above a beautiful mantle.
+So, now the painting sits above a beautiful mantle at its new home.
 I'm hoping it becomes a conversation starter for years to come.
 Not many times you get to watch a painting on your wall be created live!